Click on one to skip ahead ♥

 Watering, light, soil, and humidity all affect how it grows.

-What works for one can harm another — always check what your plant prefers.
+What works for one plant can harm another, so always check what your plant prefers.

 I used to put plants far from windows and wonder why they died.